4dTailor/gd-blog/_posts/2024-03-07-W2_Platfomer_Pitch.md

 elevator pitch for our game.

 # Mousehand
-Mousehand is a platformer game where you use the mouse to move around the world
+Mousehand is a platformer game where the player uses their mouse to move around the world.
+Change the world space to solve puzzles, and discover the reason behind the power of the Cursor.

 ## Controls
 - Use the mouse to move items around
 - Use WASD to move the alien character, and SPACE to jump

 ## Selling Points
-- Manipulate the world you're in to get to the world you're in.
+- Manipulate the world the player's in to get around.
--
+- Multiple different types of objects to interact with
+- Interesting story to drive the player forward